open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation-module.md

 at runtime, since Java 8 default method invocations aren't legal in Java 7 (and prior) bytecode.

-Since the OpenTelemetry API has many common default/static interface methods, like `Span.current()`, the `javaagent-instrumentation-api` artifact has a class `Java8BytecodeBridge` which provides static methods for accessing these default methods from advice.
+Since the OpenTelemetry API has many common default/static interface methods, like `Span.current()`, the `javaagent-extension-api` artifact has a class `Java8BytecodeBridge` which provides static methods for accessing these default methods from advice.
 We suggest avoiding Java 8 language features in advice classes at all - sometimes you don't know what bytecode version is used by the instrumented class.